How to leave Arizona residency?

 You'll need to take specific steps to officially cut ties with Arizona for tax purposes.

-Whether you're moving for a job, retirement, or a fresh start, following these steps will help ensure a smooth transition and avoid unnecessary taxes from Arizona.
+Whether you’re moving for a job, retirement, or a fresh start, following these steps can help make your transition smoother and reduce the risk of unexpected tax issues with Arizona.

 Step 1: Establish a new domicile